radwaahmed20112000/QA-Chatbot/README.md

 ## Problem Statement

-A chatbot is a NLP model that learns from data based on human-to-human dialogue.
+A chatbot is an NLP model that learns from data based on human-to-human dialogue.
 Our model will be trained and tested on a QA dataset to imitate human's ability to answer questions.
 The chatbot model is a generative model as it doesn’t use a predefined repository for answering questions and generates answers word by word.

 ## Datasets

 ### Amazon Data [link](http://jmcauley.ucsd.edu/data/amazon/qa/)